 The reconstitution of DCs after transplantation is significantly correlated with GVHD.
-Delayed DC recovery and lower DC numbers, especially of pDCs, are found in patients with acute and chronic GVHD[24]. pDCs play an important role in immunomodulation in HSCT[25].
-In the present case, we found that DCs recovered rapidly suggesting that it is a favorable prognostic factor in predicting GVHD and infection.
+Delayed DC recovery and lower DC numbers, especially of pDCs, are found in patients with acute and chronic GVHD[24]. pDCs play an important role in HSCT immunomodulation[25].
+In the present case, we found that DCs recovered rapidly, suggesting that it is a favorable prognostic factor in predicting GVHD and infection.
 Recently, a new population of DLL4+ DCs has been identified.
 DLL4 is an important ligand of the Notch family[26].
-DLL4+ DCs can promote differentiation of Th1 and Th17 cells more than DLL4− DCs can.
+DLL4+ DCs can promote differentiation of Th1 and Th17 cells to a greater degree than DLL4− DCs.
 A mouse model that received allogeneic DLL4+ DC-induced CD4+ T cells developed only minimal GVHD[10,12].
-In humans, DLL4+ DCs have received less research.
-Human immature CD1c+ DCs and pDCs express low levels of DLL4, and they rapidly upregulate expression of DLL4 upon activation with TLR7/8 agonist R848 (resiquimod) and/or TLR4 agonist lipopolysaccharide (LPS).
-However allogeneic HSCT recipients had 16-fold more DLL4+CD1c+ DCs than healthy donors had[11,27].
+In humans, less research has been performed on DLL4+ DCs.
+Human immature CD1c+ DCs and pDCs express low levels of DLL4, and they rapidly upregulate expression of DLL4 upon activation with the TLR7/8 agonist R848 (resiquimod) and/or the TLR4 agonist lipopolysaccharide (LPS).
+However, allogeneic HSCT recipients had 16-fold more DLL4+CD1c+ DCs than healthy donors[11,27].
 In this patient, we found rapid DC reconstitution, and each DC subset recovered to normal within 2 mo.
 In addition, we measured the population of DLL4+ DCs at day 27 and 37, day 90, and day 150 upon stimulation.
-We found that the expression of DLL4 on DCs was upregulated after resiquimod and LPS stimulation, and reached the same level as compared to healthy people at 3 mo after transplantation.
+We found that the expression of DLL4 on DCs was upregulated after resiquimod and LPS stimulation, and reached the same level as healthy people at 3 mo after transplantation.
 Therefore, successful DC reconstitution also indicates good prognosis.

-Previous studies reported humoral immunity usually takes 1 year to reach normal levels after HSCT, especially for IgG and IgA[21].
-In our case, we found that the level of IgA, IgG and IgM recovered to normal within 2 mo after UCBT.
-Recovery of humoral immunity is faster than that reported in other studies.
+Previous studies reported that humoral immunity usually takes 1 year to reach normal levels after HSCT, especially for IgG and IgA[21].
+In our case, we found that the levels of IgA, IgG and IgM recovered to normal within 2 mo after UCBT.
+The recovery of humoral immunity was faster than that reported in other studies.
 This special immune reconstitution may be a good prognostic indicator for UCBT.

 CONCLUSION